jundalisay/sp/content/en/material/fallacies/crackpot.md

 So we assume that it will also take that around that time for people to actually read up on Cartesian Science (which unites Classical Physics with Quantum Mechanics and Medicine, at least).

 Only a severe event such as a nuclear war or an asteroid impact would rush the adoption of a new Physics and the discarding of the current scam-based one that has Einstein as its Jesus.

+{{< i s="/photos/objects/asteroid.jpg" a="Asteroid" c="We actually need an asteroid to threaten life on Earth to expose how useless the Physics of Newton and Einstein are, and how only the true Physics of Descartes, Spinoza, Hindusim, Buddhism, and Taoism can deal with it through an anti-gravity 'net' as explained in the Sumerian texts of how the Anunnaki weaponized asteroids via anti-gravity technology to wipe out planetary life" >}}

 Only then will humans free their minds from being told that nothing travels faster than light.
 When they get rid of this limiting imposition then the reality of the teleportation of masses will be more realizable.